wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/use-a-connection-in-your-service.md

 ### Step 1: Add connection configurations

-To integrate another service into your application, click the appropriate tab below based on your current configuration file version and follow the step-by-step instructions:
+To integrate another service into your application, click the appropriate tab below based on your current configuration file and follow the step-by-step instructions:

 === "Component.yaml file"